 I’ll post the calculations chart I made of all the main bearing bores.
-I don’t have it on hand at the moment.

 Once all the calculations are complete, I measured again against the journal diameters with my micrometer and double checked that my gaps were within spec.
 After all that, I removed the bearing caps (AGAIN) and lubed the bearings with clean engine oil.
 They say if the engine is going to sit for a long time, then use general assembly lube to preserve the engine, but for engines intended to be run immediately, use the oil you plan to use in the engine to lube it.
 After lubing the surfaces, I carefully installed the 1988 7.3 Crank in the 1994 7.3 block.
 It all fit together according to the spec and still turned after the dual torque process.

 The rod, piston, ring, and cylinder head work required many follow-up articles.
 I felt including them in this post would make it unduly long.